-Findings from our workshop indicate that, of the seven respondents who identified as living with HIV, all are currently on treatment for their HIV.
-Their length of time on their current therapies was approximately 5-10 years for all participants, although minor changes have had to be made due to other health problems, or resistances that have developed.
-Considering our workshop population was primarily made up of long-term survivors (individuals who have been living with HIV for up to 34 years), this result demonstrates that there is relative stability with the new generation of HIV medications, but individuals living with HIV will change their treatment regimen after advancements in medications, or due to other health complications.
+Findings from our workshop and online survey indicate that, of the twelve respondents who identified as living with HIV, all are currently on treatment for their HIV.
+Their length of time on their current therapies was approximately 3-15 years for all participants, although minor changes have had to be made due to other health problems, or resistances that have developed.
+Considering our workshop and survey populations were primarily made up of long-term survivors (individuals who have been living with HIV for up to 34 years), this result demonstrates that there is relative stability with the new generation of HIV medications, but individuals living with HIV will change their treatment regimen after advancements in medications, or due to other health complications.
 This emphasizes the significant need for the availability of several HIV treatments.

-All respondents to the dolutegravir rilpivirine survey indicated current or past use of regimens containing darunavir, dolutegravir, emtricitabine, and/or tenofovir.
-This was much the same for those who participated in the bictegravir/emtricitabine/tenofovir alafenamide patient input workshop.
-Treatments ran the gamut from Prezista to Intelence, Isentress, Norvir, and/or Atripla with different combinations of the above being utilized.
+All of the participants that came to the workshop, and completed the dolutegravir lamivudine online survey, indicated current or past use of regimens containing darunavir, dolutegravir, emtricitabine, rilpivirine, ritonavir, and/or tenofovir.
+Treatments ran the gamut from Prezista to Intelence, Triumeq, Isentress, Norvir, and/or Atripla with different combinations of the above being utilized.
 Participants noted that their current treatment was effective at suppressing their viral load, but that there had been side effects associated with older treatments that were given when they were first diagnosed.
 One participant noted that, "When I was first diagnosed, my doctor forced me onto AZT.
 AZT made me extremely sick.
 I became anemic and had extremely low energy.
 The side effects were so bad, that I wanted to discontinue treatment."

-In the dolutegravir consultations, respondents highlighted a number of areas where they had, or could benefit from, caregiver support.
+In the dolutegravir consultations, participants highlighted a number of areas where they had, or could benefit from, caregiver support.
 They all noted substantial impact on caregivers looking after patients living with HIV.
-One respondent highlighted that the challenges his/her spouse faces in providing support is surrounding disclosure.
-According to the respondent, "hiding from friends and some of our family members that I am HIV positive" has been extremely difficult and hindered the ability to acquire a social safety net.
-Others noted staff time, funding, transportation and other associated costs as barriers to providing support and its impact on treatment adherence, mental health and other determinants of health.
-One respondent noted the challenges associated with lack of funding for direct support: "we have to decrease our direct support services and in PEI there are very little services for PHA's in many areas, including addictions, mental health, housing and food securing, which put treatment lower on the priority list".
-In addition, one respondent noted that difficulties understanding stigma and its impact, and navigating HIV-specific social services and institutional systems, including disability, insurance and mortgage, have presented specific challenges.
+One participant highlighted that the challenges his/her spouse faces in providing support is surrounding disclosure.
+According to the participant, "hiding from friends and some of our family members that I am HIV positive" has been extremely difficult and hindered the ability to acquire a social safety net.
+Others noted service provider knowledge, staff time, funding, transportation and other associated costs as barriers to providing support and its impact on treatment adherence, mental health and other determinants of health.
+One participant noted, "There are a lot of challenges associated with lack of knowledge about services and how to access them.
+Such as dental care, legal aid (writing of wills, living wills, how to access disability benefits etc...)"
+In addition, more than one participant noted that difficulties understanding stigma and its impact, and navigating HIV-specific social services and institutional systems, including disability, insurance and mortgage, have presented specific challenges.